Tree House Recovery Colorado

 Narcotic: Psychoactive Depressant (Sedative and Hypnotic).

-The origin of Xanax (Alprazolam)
+The Origin of Xanax (Alprazolam)

 Xanax Video on Benzo Abuse

-If you are struggling with an addiction to Xanax, call now.
+If you are struggling with an addiction to Xanax, call us at (720) 640-0202 now.

-All call are 100% confidential (720) 640-0202
+All calls are 100% confidential.

 What Does Xanax Look Like?

-Xanax, the brand name for the medication alprazolam, is available in various forms and dosages.
+Xanax is available in various forms and dosages.
 The most common forms of Xanax are tablets and extended-release tablets.
 The tablets are typically rectangular in shape and come in different colors depending on the dosage.
 The 0.25 mg tablets are white, the 0.5 mg tablets are peach, the 1 mg tablets are blue, and the 2 mg tablets are white, green, or yellow.
-Xanax tablets may have the letters “XANAX” imprinted on one side, with the dosage strength indicated on the other side.
-It’s important to note that Xanax can also be prescribed as an orally disintegrating tablet or as a liquid solution.

 Image of various Xanax pills